iamazeem/spancopy/README.md

   `threshold` value.
 So, choose a `threshold` value accordingly.
 - The `destination` directory must have enough space for all the `source` files to be copied successfully.
-- The contents of the `destination` directory are removed if it's not empty.
 - A main subdirectory under `destination` is created to avoid conflicts.
   Following naming convention is used for this subdirectory:
     Format:  YYYYMMDDTHHMMSSMS
     Example: 20220820T170159946
+- The main subdirectory under `destination` is removed if it already exists.
 - For each `threshold` reached, the file(s) with their complete paths are copied under their respective subdirectories i.e. 1, 2, 3, and so on.
   For example, if for a `source` directory with some files, the `threshold`